nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_FUNCTION_BASICS.md

 >
 > The walrus
 >
-> The walrus danced!
+> The walrus danced
 >
-> The walrus danced! through
+> The walrus danced through!
 >
-> The walrus danced! through the
+> The walrus danced through! the
 >
-> The walrus danced! through the trees!!
+> The walrus danced through! the trees
 >
-> The walrus danced! through the trees!! in
+> The walrus danced through! the trees in!
 >
-> The walrus danced! through the trees!! in the
+> The walrus danced through! the trees in! the
 >
-> The walrus danced! through the trees!! in the light!!!
+> The walrus danced through! the trees in! the light
 >
-> The walrus danced! through the trees!! in the light!!! of
+> The walrus danced through! the trees in! the light of!
 >
-> The walrus danced! through the trees!! in the light!!! of the
+> The walrus danced through! the trees in! the light of! the
 >
-> The walrus danced! through the trees!! in the light!!! of the moon!!!!
+> The walrus danced through! the trees in! the light of! the moon

-> ...
+## Practice: Function Arguments

-## Function Arguments
+> The learning objective of this exercise is to practice defining and using function arguments.

 Add a new argument to the function so that a developer can specify which character should be displayed instead of it always being an exclamation point.